4th-earth/site-fourth-earth/content/vanilla.md

 The following describes a method for calculating the Difficulty Rating of an Antagonist.

 - Start from the Initial Difficulty Rating defined above.
-- If the Antagonist is aware of the aggressive action, the Difficulty Rating MUST be increased by 1.
+- If the Antagonist views the Protagonist's Action as aggressive and the Antagonist is aware of the aggressive action, the Difficulty Rating MUST be increased by 1.

 #### Protagonist Potential Energy